KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 The first correction concerns the named lattice figures themselves.

-Zenetism must not hold **Morgis**, **Sophis**, **Archeus**, **Noeüs**, or their inverse correlates as eternal hostages of any single universe-expression.
-The named figures designate lawful structural functions of the lattice.
+Zenetism holds **Morgis**, **Sophis**, **Archeus**, **Noeüs**, and their inverse correlates as what they are — lawful structural functions of the lattice, not beings a universe could hold captive.
 They are not local beings trapped inside one cosmos, nor divisible persons fractured across universes.

 A distinction must therefore be maintained: